 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

-Dog Watch Newsletter recommends that your dog have blood drawn to analyze for two separate tests that include the Complete Blood Count (CBC), and a Blood Chemistry Panel.
+Vets recommend that your dog have blood drawn to analyze for two separate tests that include the Complete Blood Count (CBC), and a Blood Chemistry Panel.
 The CBC, which is also referred to as the hematology test or hemogram, takes a close look at a dog’s red and white blood cells as well as other blood components including platelets and plasma.

 Dog blood work is a dog’s complete blood count.
 It includes the number of red and white blood cells, as well as hemoglobin levels.
 A dog’s white blood cells are an important part of their immune system.
 If there are too few or too many white blood cells.
 This can indicate that your dog has an infection or disease.
+Make sure your dog’s blood test includes all of the following information so that your vet has a clearer picture to go on.

 DOG CBC DETAILS (as delineated by Cornell’s College of Veterinary Medicine):

-- A packed cell volume (hematocrit) reveals the concentration of red blood cells in the plasma.
+- A packed cell volume (hematocrit/HCT) reveals the concentration of red blood cells in the plasma.
 A low red cell concentration might indicate that the animal is anemic — either its bone marrow isn’t producing the cells in sufficient number or they are being lost or destroyed.
 A high red cell concentration could mean that the animal is dehydrated.

 - A red blood cell count measures the actual number of red cells in a given amount of blood.
 And discerns any abnormalities in their shape, size or color.
 The amount of hemoglobin — a substance within red blood cells that transports oxygen throughout the bloodstream — is also assessed.

-- A white blood cell count evaluates and counts the number of leukocytes.
+- A white blood cell count (WBC) evaluates and counts the number of leukocytes.
 All of which are produced in the bone marrow or other tissues.
-And play various roles in attacking and destroying disease-causeng organisms.
+And play various roles in attacking and destroying disease-causing organisms.
 A high white blood cell count may indicate, for example, that an animal is harboring an infection, is under extraordinary stress or is affected by a serious and chronic illness, such as leukemia.

 Lastly, as described in the article, the CBC will also measure the protein levels in your dog’s blood plasma.
 Analysis of the results will help your veterinarian determine if there are problems with your dog’s liver, kidney, or if they are suffering from gastrointestinal malfunction, infection, inflammation, or cancer.